-a.
+- a.
 Regular Meetings.
 The Faculty of Medicine shall schedule meetings at least three times each academic year.
 The dean of the School of Medicine shall be asked to describe the state of the medical school generally at one of the meetings.
 Another meeting shall have as its main business a program relating to medical education.
 A third meeting will have an agenda approved by the Faculty Council with at least one-half of the meeting devoted to open forum items.
 Meeting dates and times will be coordinated to accommodate appropriate schedules.
-In the event that inclement weather or other unforeseen event forces the university to close, a Faculty of Medicine meeting scheduled for that day shall be rescheduled.
-The Faculty Council may cancel a scheduled meeting of the faculty in the event there is no business to be conducted.
+In the event of university closure, a Faculty of Medicine meeting scheduled for that day shall be rescheduled.
+The Faculty Council may cancel a scheduled meeting of the faculty in the event there is no business to be conducted. - b.

-b.
 Special Meetings.
 The Faculty of Medicine shall also meet on the call of the president or the dean, or on written petition of at least 10 faculty members presented to the Faculty Council, or at the request of the Faculty Council.